zleoruoise/TSFF/README.md

 │   │   ├── embedding - module that convert raw data to embedded vectors
 │   │   ├── local_encoder - local encoder parts that accords with tft. bypass embedding vectors to attention module if not used
 │   │   ├── utils - general func (decoder masks and etc.)
-│   │   ├── models - submodule wrapper
+│   │   ├── wrapped_models - submodule wrapper
 │   │   │   ├── base_model.py - one that follows tft structure
 │   │   ├── post_attention - final layers which yield multi-ahead reg scalar value or labels for classification.
 │   │   └── variable_selection - variable selection on embed vector. accords with tft bypass if not used.